Thank You for Smoking: Production

 Before the film was screened at the Sundance Film Festival, internet rumors claimed that an extended nudity scene between Eckhart and Holmes had been cut down after pressure from Holmes' husband, Tom Cruise.
 Reitman and executives denied that such a scene had ever existed but welcomed the publicity it garnered for the film.
 Reitman later said that "Half the questions that I've been getting are thoughtful questions about the moral of lobbying and how does satire work.
 And the rest is just, 'Is there actually any nude footage out there?'"

 Controversy also arose after the film was screened at the Toronto Film Festival.
 Thank You for Smoking was met with tremendous popular reception and afterward disputed claims emerged as to who had signed a distribution deal with Sacks.
 Fox Searchlight Pictures and Paramount Classics both issued competing press releases claiming that they had secured rights for the film's distribution.
 Sacks later claimed that he never reached a firm deal with Paramount, and noted that Fox Searchlight had offered $7 million for distribution, while Paramount Classics offered $6.7 million.
 Allegedly, Sacks called Paramount at 1:15 a.m. saying he was uncomfortable with their initial deal.
-Ruth Vitale, co-president of Paramount Classics said "He can't resell the film" and noted "I can only think that because of his naiveté and inexperience he would do this."
+Ruth Vitale, co-president of Paramount Classics, said "He can't resell the film" and noted "I can only think that because of his naiveté and inexperience he would do this."

-Serial entrepreneur Elon Musk is credited as Executive Producer of Thank You for Smoking.
+Elon Musk is credited as executive producer of Thank You for Smoking.
 His participation was discussed during episode #1470 of the Joe Rogan Experience podcast with Musk as Rogan’s guest.
 It was also discussed during episode #49 of Lex Fridman's podcast.

-Other members of the tight-knit and influential "PayPal Mafia" credited alongside Sacks and Musk as Executive Producers are Max Levchin and Peter Thiel (the Mafia's "don").
+Other members of the tight-knit and influential "PayPal Mafia" credited alongside Sacks and Musk as executive producers are Max Levchin and Peter Thiel (the Mafia's "don").